clseibold/auragem_sis/README.md

 To create the database tables, run `auragem_sis migrate search` and `auragem_sis migrate music`.
 For other databases, run the same command using the database's name.

-Lastly, to handle Full-Text Search, install the udr plugin for firebird and run the queries in `migration/migrations/fts.sql`
+To handle Full-Text Search for the Search Engine, install the udr plugin for firebird and run the queries in `migration/migrations/fts.sql`.

+Lastly, go into `gemini/gemini.go` and change the hostnames and certificates for each server.

 ## License Info
 This capsule is currently licensed as MIT.
 Below is a list of libraries that are used and their licenses.